man starting deadlift

 • Regular aerobic-type exercise improves heart function, lowers your resting heart rate, and enables your body to deliver oxygen more efficiently to your working muscles.

 • Speaking of a lower heart rate, here is a health benefit of exercise many people don’t realize.
-Decreasing your resting heart rate a small amount can he beneficial.
-Lowering heart rate from 70 to 60 beats per minute, the heart beats 14,400 less times over the course of a day. by the end of a year, that equates to more than five million less beats!
+Decreasing your resting heart rate, even a small amount, can he beneficial to your health.
+As an example, lowering heart rate from 70 to 60 beats per minute, the heart will beat 14,400 less times over the course of a day.
+By the end of a year, that equates to more than five million less beats!

 • The American College of Sports Medicine reports that higher levels of cardiovascular fitness is associated with approximately a 50 percent reduction in disease risk.